French Bulldog Dachshund Mix: France and Germany United

 - Socialization

 With basic commands in check, you can be sure that your pup will stop or return when you call.
 This is vital for their safety, especially if you live in the city.
-You can use some of the aids, like the training collars to make the sessions more effective.
+You can use some aids, like the training collars, to make the sessions more effective.
 Also, prepare yourself for giving lots of treats, gifts, and smiles.

-For a laid-back coexistence with your pooch, you will have to set strict and steady house rules.
-Once they adopt them, the dogs can feel much more relaxed at home and enjoy the activities that are allowed.
-This does not mean that your pup should behave like a piece of furniture.
-You need to realize that the relationship is a two-way street, and that you will have to accept some new rules as well.
+You must set strict and steady house rules for a laid-back coexistence with your pooch.
+Once they adopt them, the dogs can feel much more relaxed at home and enjoy the activities they are allowed to do.
+This does not mean your pup should behave like a piece of furniture.
+You need to realize that the relationship is a two-way street and that you will also have to accept some new rules.

-Socialization is of utmost importance because dogs are pack animals and don’t function well on their own.
-They can turn into frightened and aggressive individuals, and that will not make them happy or fulfilled.
-Make sure your furry friend gets:
+Socialization is of utmost importance because dogs are pack animals and don’t function well independently.
+They can become frightened and aggressive individuals, which will not make them happy or fulfilled.
+Make sure your furry friend gets the following:

 - A lot of playtime with other pups